 *New for Fall 2022: Announcing paid student positions!*

 About the Program

 As an intern, you'll have the opportunity to work alongside educators in K-12 classrooms developing and delivering place-based and identity-based environmental science curricula.
 You'll also develop science communication skills and broaden your knowledge of environmental science-related issues while simultaneously providing encouragement and outreach to underrepresented groups of K-12 students.
-The Fall 2021 semester is likely be an in-person experience for UArizona students.
-This is dependent on both UArizona and Tucson Unified School District updated policies and procedures for COVID-19 precautions.

 - Agriculture and Resource Economics